OlofHarrysson/anyfig/assets/anyfig_story.md

 But are there situtations where argparse isn't enough?
 Yes there is.
 One scenario is where there are two *almost* identical modes a script can be ran in, e.g. normal and debug mode.

 With argparse, one has to construct duplicated code or a complex control flow structures which can be hard to follow.
-Look at the example below and imagine if there were five more if else statements, not exactly the nicest code right?
+Look at the example below and imagine if there were five more if-else statements, not exactly the nicest code right?

 ```python
 import argparse